Skip to main content

 Staff co-authors who are not the corresponding author, are not eligible to access the fund, including Transformative Agreements.
 However, where this is appropriate, the staff member may assume corresponding author responsibility and will then be eligible to apply for APC funding, subject to availablity.

-Where it is not appropriate for a Brunel staff co-author to be the corresponding author, and the article acknowledges UKRI or Plan S grant funding, authors are advised to choose an alternative suitable compliant route, or to follow rights retention steps to allow deposit of the peer-reviewed and accepted manuscript under a CC-BY licence on first publication.
+Where it is not appropriate for an eligible Brunel staff co-author to be the corresponding author, and the article acknowledges UKRI or Plan S grant funding, authors are advised to choose an alternative suitable compliant route, or to follow rights retention steps to allow deposit of the peer-reviewed and accepted manuscript under a CC-BY licence on first publication.
 This will make sure the article complies with the grant terms and conditions.

 Doctoral researchers

-Doctoral researchers are not subject to the University's Open Access Mandate and are therefore not eligible to access the Brunel Open Access Publishing Fund.
+Doctoral researchers are not subject to the University's Open Access Mandate and are therefore not normally eligible to access the Brunel Open Access Publishing Fund.
 This also includes Read and Publish Transformative Agreements which are only available to staff corresponding authors under current sector requirements.

 Research funding status